itsjesushx/TheSushiRoles/README.md

 While accessing those mobile gadgets, the Hacker is not able to move.

 **NOTE:**
-- If the Morphling morphs or the Camouflager camouflages, the colors on the admin table change accordingly
+- If the Morphling morphs or the Painter paints, the colors on the admin table change accordingly
 - More information about the [colors](#colors)

 ### Game Options